btmorr/RubberSnakeBoat/README.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 ```

-This is designed to allow `poetry` to run scripts, without unnecesarily disabling security restrictions -- it only allows signed scripts, and only for the current PowerShell process.
+This is designed to allow `poetry` to run scripts, without unnecessarily disabling security restrictions -- it only allows signed scripts, and only for the current PowerShell process.
 See [the Microsoft article on execution policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3).